 It isn’t a very sophisticated coffee, perhaps because Laos doesn’t possess the same processing technology as some larger countries, but it is nonetheless delicious.

-I am not a big fan of doing this because the soup is usually pretty spicy and I just don’t like the feeling of both a spicy kind of heat as well as a temperature kind of heat.
+I am not a big fan of doing this because the soup is usually pretty spicy, and I don’t like the feeling of both a spicy kind of heat and a temperature kind of heat.

-It is very strong and is mainly of the Robusta variety, however Arabica is produced in smaller amounts.
+It is powerful and is mainly of the Robusta variety; however, Arabica is produced in smaller amounts.

-This results in a strong, thick flavor that means that you don’t need to drink as many cups a day to keep yourself in the upright position!
+This results in a robust and thick flavor that means that you don’t need to drink as many cups a day to keep yourself in the upright position!

-The coffee culture here in Laos, has been heavily influenced by both the French directly and the Vietnamese indirectly and thus it really is a unique mixture if all these styles of coffee drinking.
+The coffee culture here in Laos has been heavily influenced by both the French and the Vietnamese directly.
+Thus, it is a unique mixture of all these coffee-drinking styles.

-Nowadays, the main influence is coming from the West of Laos, Thailand, in the form of coffee chains and franchises etc.
+Nowadays, the primary influence comes from the West of Laos, Thailand, coffee chains and franchises, etc.

 Where is Lao coffee grown?

-Lao coffee is predominantly grown in a location in the south of the country called the Bolaven Plateau, in fact 95% of Lao coffee is grown there.
+Lao coffee is predominantly grown in a location in the south of the country called the Bolaven Plateau.
+95% of Lao coffee is grown there.

-It is in the south in a province called Champasak Province, known for its very fertile soil, suitable for coffee production.
+In the south, it is called Champasak Province, known for its very fertile soil, suitable for coffee production.

-One of the main reasons that it is grown here is as a result of the French trailed production around 1915.
-Although the French were unaware at the time, the reason that the soil around the Bolaven Plateau is so fertile is because of a volcanic eruption millions of years ago.
+One of the main reasons that it is grown here is the French trailed production around 1915.
+Although the French were unaware at the time, the sense that the soil around the Bolaven Plateau is so fertile is a volcanic eruption millions of years ago.

-It also helps that the Bolaven Plateau has a high altitude of 800 to 1350 meters and cool climate!
+It also helps that the Bolaven Plateau has a high altitude of 800 to 1350 meters and a cold climate!

-This post has been a bit of an informative post somewhat unrelated to the rest of The Kitchen Guy, but I have been really touched by Laos, its people and of course; its food!
+This post has been a bit of an informative post somewhat unrelated to the rest of The Kitchen Guy, but I have been touched by Laos, its people, and of course, its food!

-As I said at the beginning; I will be doing a write up about certain Lao dishes soon and if you sign up to The Kitchen Guy mailing list, you will be first to get all updates as soon as they are published.
+As I said at the beginning, I will be doing a write up about individual Lao dishes soon, and if you sign up to The Kitchen Guy mailing list, you will be first to get all updates as soon as they are published.

-I think this is a really good thing and I wanted to share these thoughts with you all, my fellow readers.
+I think this is an excellent thing, and I wanted to share these thoughts with you all, my fellow readers.